-The most noticable feature on a chemically etched surface consists of etch pits.
+The most noticeable feature on a chemically etched surface consists of etch pits.
 They represent early stages of crystal dissolution and subsequent information concerning the origin, distribution and other important aspects of pits is sought by many workers.
 Etch pits are used to locate dislocations terminating on a crystal surface.
 Density of etch pits usually remains constant for different periods of etching.
-Generally it is higher in metal crystals (10^5 to $10^7/cm^2$), than in ionic crystals $(10^3 \text{ to } 10^5/\text{cm}^2)$.
-Crystals with low dislocation density are desirable for the study of indivisual dislocations by etch pit technique.
+Generally it is higher in metal crystals $(10^5$ to 10^7 per cm2) than in ionic crystals $(10^3$ to 10^5 per cm2).
+Crystals with low dislocation density are desirable for the study of individual dislocations by etch pit technique.
 Whether all etch pits reveal dislocations or all dislocations give rise to etch pits is a question, which is not yet fully answered.
-Dislocation etch pits are usually of same size and shape lbut may be of different depth.
-'The difference in the depth may be due to inclination of dislocation line or energy of a dislocation.
-Patel and Ramnathan (1964) observed oppositely oriented triangular etch pits as well as hexagonal etch pits on octahedral cleavages of diamond.
-They explained these observations by assuming different energies of various dislocations inside the crystal.
+Dislocation etch pits are usually of same size and shape but may be of different depths.
+The difference in the depth may be due to inclination of dislocation line or energy of a dislocation.
+Patel and Ramanathan /34/ observed oppositely oriented triangular etch pits as well as hexagonal etch pits on octahedral cleavages of diamond.
+They these observations by assuming different energies explained of various dislocations inside the crystal.
 It is well known that dislocation line never ends within a crystal.
 However, if it remains inside the crystal it must form a closed loop.
 The distance between the positions of depth points of a pair of point bottomed etch pits produced on a dislocation loop are varying with etching time and when the loop is exhausted pits coalesce with each other and form a single etch pit.
 Due to non-existence of dislocation line it becomes shallower on further etching.

-The different types of dislocation etch pits (symmetric and asymmetric) were produced on cleavage surfaces of NaCl[Amelinckx (1956)] and LiF by Gilman and Johnston (1956).
-This is found to be due to different inclinations of edge and screw dislocations.
+The different types of dislocation etch pits (symmetric and asymmetric) were produced on cleavage surfaces of NaCl /14/ and LiF by Gilman and Johnstone /17/(1956).
+This is found to be due to different inclination of edge and screw dislocations.
 Gilman and Johnston have shown that edge dislocation lines lie normal to the plane of observations in LiF crystals, hence symmetric pits arise after heavy etch by CP-4 etchant, while screw dislocations lie 45° to the plane of observation and etching of screw dislocations gives rise to asymmetric etch pits though symmetrical etchant was used in both cases.
 They could also distinguish between aged and fresh dislocations.
-Etch pits formed at aged dislocations are shallower than those formed at fresh dislocations.
-The different types of etch pits corresponding to edge and screw dislocations terminating on grain boundries were distinguished by their varying depths on surface of NaCl crystals (Amelinckx,Loccit), Livingstone (1962) developed etching technique to distinguish between positive and negative edge dislocations in copper.
-He found two different types of pits (light and dark) on (111) surface of copper single crystals, Marukuwa (1967) also observed dark and light pits on Cu(111) surface.
-He concluded that pits at screw dislocations had dark appearence.
+Etch pits formed at aged dislocations are than those formed at fresh dislocations.
+The different shallower types of etch pits corresponding to edge and screw dislocations terminating on grain boundaries were distinguished by their varying depths on surfaces of NaCl crystal (Amelinckx, Loc cit).
+Livingstone /35/ developed etching technique to distinguish between positive and negative edge dislocations in copper.
+He found two different types of pits (light and dark) on (111) surface of copper single crystals, Marukuwa also observed dark and light pits on Cu (111) surface.
+He concluded that pits at screw dislocations had dark appearance.